Skip to main content

 Mexico: Trade

 Mexico is a major participant in international agricultural trade.
-In 2023, Mexico’s agricultural exports (to all countries) totaled about $41.9 billion (applying the World Trade Organization’s definition of agricultural trade to the Mexican Government’s trade statistics).
-Mexico’s agricultural imports (from all countries) in 2023 totaled about $32.0 billion.
-The United States is Mexico’s largest agricultural trading partner, buying approximately 92 percent of Mexican exports and supplying roughly 74 percent of the country’s imports in this category.
+In 2024, Mexico’s agricultural exports (to all countries) totaled about $48.2 billion (applying the World Trade Organization’s definition of agricultural trade to the Mexican Government’s trade statistics).
+Mexico’s agricultural imports (from all countries) in 2024 totaled about $39.6 billion.
+The United States is Mexico’s largest agricultural trading partner, buying approximately 91 percent of Mexican exports and supplying roughly 70 percent of the country’s imports in this category.

 A turning point in U.S.-Mexico agricultural trade came in the late 1980s, when Mexico emerged from a period of economic difficulties and adopted a series of trade reforms.
 In 1986, Mexico signed the General Agreement on Tariffs and Trade (GATT), the predecessor to the World Trade Organization (WTO).
-In the early 1990s, Mexico lowered a number of agricultural trade barriers, and in 1994, it joined Canada and the United States in implementing the North American Free Trade Agreement (NAFTA).
+In the early 1990s, Mexico lowered a number of agricultural trade barriers, and in 1994, Mexico joined Canada and the United States in implementing the North American Free Trade Agreement (NAFTA).
 Mexico also has free-trade agreements with about 40 other countries.
 In November 2018, Canada, Mexico, and the United States signed the United States-Mexico-Canada Agreement (USMCA)—a newer trade accord that replaced NAFTA.
 The entry-into-force date for USMCA was July 1, 2020.

 Download chart data in Excel format

 U.S.-Mexico agricultural trade is largely complementary, meaning that the United States tends to export different commodities to Mexico than Mexico exports to the United States.
-More than three-fourths (76.0 percent) of U.S. agricultural exports to Mexico are grains, oilseeds, meat, or related products.
+Nearly three-fourths (73.3 percent) of U.S. agricultural exports to Mexico are grains, oilseeds, meat, or related products.
 Mexico does not produce enough grains and oilseeds to meet internal demand, so the country’s food and livestock producers import sizable volumes of these commodities to make value-added products such as meat, vegetable oil, and wheat products (primarily for the domestic market).

 Download chart data in Excel format